gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Let us have a look a both temperature, pressure and volume during the NPT step using the *gmx energy* command 3 times:
+    Let us have a look a the temperature, the pressure, and the volume of the box during the NPT step using the *gmx energy* command 3 times:

 ..  code-block:: bash